flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ## Overview

 Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft.
-Typically holding patterns have a racetrack pattern and can easily be spotted on flight trackers.
+Typically holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
 All holds are made up out of segments, the segments are shown in the figure below.

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png)

 ### Why Hold?
-Holds are always used to 'hold' aircraft roughly on the same place.
+Holds are always used to delay aircraft near a navigational fix in certain airspace.
 There are a lot of reasons airplanes might need to hold, some more common examples are:

 - Bad weather passing over the airport
 - Traffic